Pear Fruit: Health Benefits And Recipe

-Pears have many health benefits because of their high nutritional content, as they may aid in several medical conditions, weight management, etc.
+Pears have many health benefits because of their high nutritional content, as they may aid in several medical condition, weight management, etc.

 According to The National Institute Of Nutrition, it provides vital essential nutrients such as carbohydrates, proteins, dietary fibres, vitamins A, B, C, and K, as well as a variety of minerals and antioxidants.

 Pears have the following nutritional values per 100 g (grams) serving:

 - Dietary fibre- 3.1g

 - Protein- 0.36g

 - Iron- 0.18mg